The Balls in the Urn Paradox (Ross–Littlewood)

 Nowhere in his equations is there any mention of time in any form whatsoever, see the Appendix below.
 All they refer to is the probability of a ball being removed at some step in a limitless recursive process that never terminates.
 Ross’s equations are simply a sham facade that have absolutely nothing to do with Ross’s promotion of a Platonist agenda that an infinite process can in some way “finish”.
 He might as well have said:

-“The probability that the urn is not empty when the limitlessly recursive process finishes is 0.”
+“The probability that the urn is not empty when the endless recursive process ends is 0.”

 It is interesting that there is a substantial discussion of the paradox at StackExchange: Balls in an urn where there is intense debate about the equations - there is one respondent who hits the nail on the head, see What’s the best explanation we can give to them to solve these conflicting intuitions?
 It is also interesting that it has been given hardly any up-votes, the voters preferring instead to wallow in Platonist fantasy land.
-These Platonists mock other people if they prefer their own intuition over the pseudo-mathematical arguments that these Platonists present, but the irony is that the Platonists’ own arguments involve their intuitive belief that the infinite process terminates.
+And although Zeno, over 2000 years ago, pointed out that time that we encounter in the real world cannot be infinitely divisible, and that if you assume it does, you end up with contradictions - Zeno’s paradoxes - these people simply ignore Zeno’s logic and believe that they can churn out unsolvable conundrums by adding notions of real world balls and urns to Zeno’s scenarios.
+These Platonists mock other people if they prefer the application of logic over the pseudo-mathematical arguments that these Platonists present, but the irony is that the Platonists’ own arguments involve illogical intuitive beliefs that the infinite process can somehow magically terminate.
+For more on the problems inherent in Platonism, see Platonism and The Myths of Platonism.

 And more…